sbweeden/ivgdemo/pam/readme.md

 Ensure you have a kubernetes config set up, and kubectl is in your path and ready to run against your cluster.

-Create a `.env` file in the same directory as the `deploy.sh` script with real values for the following (samples shown):
+Create a `.env` file in the same directory as the `deploy.sh` script with real values for the following (samples shown, and skeleton file provided as `dotenv`):

 ```
 TENANT=YOURTENANT.verify.ibm.com